 Do phones really have true variable Refresh rate or dynamic refresh rate?
 No.

-On the Android side of things, Samsung and Xiaomi are brands that market VRR and we assume several other manufacturers should follow similar implementation going forward.
+On the Android side of things, Samsung and Xiaomi are brands that market technology similar to VRR and we assume several other manufacturers should follow similar implementation going forward.

 Samsung Galaxy Note20 Ultra was the first phone to include a ‘dynamic variable refresh rate’.
 It does so by using HOP (Hybrid Oxide and Polycrystalline silicon) display panel that has faster switching transistors in the display backplane and also by using display driver-level optimizations.